Cafu: International career

 Cafu is the most-capped Brazilian men's player of all time with 142 appearances, including a record 20 World Cup games.
-He has won two World Cups in 1994 and 2002, as well as being the only player to participate in three World Cup final matches.
+He has won two World Cups in 1994 and 2002, as well as being the only player to participate in three consecutive World Cup final matches.
 Cafu also held the record of winning the most matches in World Cups with 15 (along with two games Brazil won on penalties), before being surpassed by Germany's Miroslav Klose in the 2014 World Cup.

 He earned his first cap in a friendly against Spain on 12 September 1990, and played sparingly for Brazil in the early 1990s, making the 1994 World Cup roster as a substitute.
 He appeared in the final against Italy, following an injury to Jorginho in the 22nd minute.
 After that, Cafu was soon a regular in the starting eleven as Brazil won the Copa América in 1997 and 1999, the 1997 FIFA Confederations Cup, and reached the 1998 World Cup final.